 Declares a lock structure called cmd buf q lock.
-The purpose of this lock is to protect the integrity of the data stored in the linked list of cmd buf data structures.
-Note that the alternate name lock data t is used to declare the complex lock structure.
+This lock protects the integrity of the data that is stored in the linked list of cmd buf data structures.
+The alternate name lock data t declares the complex lock structure.
 Embedding the complex lock in the fta kern structure protects the cmd buf structure for any number of instances.

-4 Calls the lock init routine to initialize the simple lock structure called cmd buf q lock.
+4 Calls the lock_init routine to initialize the simple lock structure called cmd buf q lock.